Urgent property orders

 In Australian family law, urgent property orders are legal orders made by a court to protect assets and prevent them from being removed or hidden during family law proceedings.
 These orders exist because family disputes can sometimes involve significant financial assets that one party may attempt to move or dispose of before a fair settlement is reached.

-These orders are particularly important in cases where there is concern that assets may be dissipated or moved overseas.
+These orders are sometimes relevant in cases where there is concern that assets may be dissipated or moved overseas.
 The court may grant such an order if it believes there is a real risk of loss or hiding of assets.
 The legal reasoning behind these orders is straightforward: family law aims to achieve fair division of assets, and this cannot happen if one party removes or hides assets during the process.

 Key points